-- Bake for ca 20 minutes.
-Check that they are done - they should feel spongy when you press on them.
+Fill into a silicone mould or into a regular cupcake mould using paper cups and bake for ca 20 minutes.
+Check that they're done - they should feel spongy when you press on them.
 Remove from the oven and cool.

-- Melt the other half of the chocolate bar (50 g) in the microwave or in a pan.
-Stir in the double cream, butter and powdered sweetener and let it cool until it starts to thicken.
+Melt the other half of the chocolate bar (50 g) in the microwave or in a pan.
+Stir in the double / heavy cream, butter and powdered sweetener and let it cool until it starts to thicken.

 Spread over the muffins using a fork to make pretty patterns.